Particular/docs.particular.net/nservicebus/messaging/sharing-contracts.md

 To minimize the amount of information and dependencies shared between endpoints, it's recommended to use separate assemblies for message contracts.
 It's also recommended to use a separate message contract assembly for each service.
 This allows a service to [evolve its contracts](/nservicebus/messaging/evolving-contracts.md) without impacting other services in the system.
 A message contract should be declared in the message contracts assembly of the service which owns the message contract.

+> [!NOTE]
-Note: Message contracts should also follow the [general message design guidelines](/nservicebus/messaging/messages-events-commands.md#designing-messages).
+> Message contracts should also follow the [general message design guidelines](/nservicebus/messaging/messages-events-commands.md#designing-messages).

 ## Sharing contracts